HedgehogDevelopment/HedgehogDevelopment.github.io/razl/comparing.markdown

 ### Comparing Fields

-When you click on an item in the Sitecore Content Tree, Razl will load the fields and information about the item and display them in the Field Information panes.
-Razl will then show you the individual fields differences, you can then select each fields to move between servers:
+When you click on an item in the Sitecore Content Tree, Sitecore Razl will load the fields and information about the item and display them in the Field Information panes.
+Sitecore Razl will then show you the individual fields differences, you can then select each fields to move between servers:

 ![](/Images/Razl-V4/compare8.png)